whg-training/statistics-course/Introduction_to_GWAS/practicals/meta-analysis_and_fine-mapping_practical/Fine-mapping.md

     Log10-BF of >= one causal SNP : 14.3

-This Bayes factor is very large, and shows that FINEMAP sees clear evidence that there is signal in the region.
+This Bayes factor is very large (over 10<sup>14</sup>), and shows that FINEMAP sees clear evidence that there is signal in the region.
 (This is not surprising, of course, because we started with a region of strong association.)